CESNET/FlowTest/tools/ft-profile-trimmer/README.md

 However when longer interval is used, the obtained profile contains long leading edge and falling edge, which negatively affects traffic replaying in loop.

-Goal is to create a tool, which trims obtaines profile data, so the leading/falling edge does not negatively affect replaying and the 5-minute slot is better represented.
+Goal is to create a tool, which trims obtained profile data, so the leading/falling edge does not negatively affect replaying and the 5-minute slot is better represented.

 ## Algorithm